DrErfinder/SimpleKioskLoader/README.md

 This tool solves that.

 ## How it Works
+When the "SimpleKioskLoader.html"-File ist opend it will try an load an immage from a spefied URL.
+If does so succesfully it will open that website.
+If it can't reach it it will try again after a secound.
+After 10 Secounds of trying it wil display a Message that the website cant be reached.
+It will however continue to try to reach and open the Website.

 ## Installation / Quick Start
 1. Download the files and extract the "dist"-Folder